-Uses outputs from the Maryland Statewide Transportation Model (MSTM), and the Accessibility Tool to increase in the number of jobs (employment) within 60 minutes, and is calculated for both highway and transit modes.
+Uses outputs from the Maryland Statewide Transportation Model (MSTM) and the Accessibility Tool to assess the increase in the number of jobs (employment) within 60 minutes.
+It is calculated for both the highway and transit modes.
 The measure does not focus on the total number of jobs accessible, but rather the increase in the number of jobs associated with the mobility benefits related to the improved access that the project may provide.